borneo-iot/borneoiot.com/content/en/about.md

 ![](/uploads/photos/home/forbear.png)

-[^1]: The open-source project does not provide mass production-related tools and software.
+[^1]: The open-source repo does not provide mass production-related tools and software.

 {{< /brick_wide >}}